Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

 Monetary Policy Conferences (MPCs) are regularly held by a country’s central bank, like the U.S. Federal Reserve.
 An MPC deliberates on a nation's economic conditions, articulates monetary policy, and assesses potential economic risks.
 The conference includes a press presentation by the governor, followed by a Q\&A session with journalists.
 Given their provision of critical insights into a central bank's decisions, MPCs are instrumental in influencing economic conditions, such as commodity trading, inflation, and currency exchange rates.

-An example is the Federal Open Market Committee (FOMC) conference on May 1st, 2024, as shown in Fig. ~\ref{fig:mpc}.
+Fig. ~\ref{fig:mpc} shows an example of the Federal Open Market Committee (FOMC) conference on May 1st, 2024.
 This conference has 48 minutes with 8 minutes presentation and 40 minutes Q\&A session.
 In the presentation, Federal Reserve Chairman Jerome Powell emphasized that inflation remains a major concern and suggested the possibility of further policy tightening.
 Then, the FOMC unanimously decided to keep the benchmark short-term borrowing rate at 5.25\%–5.5\%.
 This rate is the highest level in 23 years.
 After the release of the conference recording, consumer surveys indicated heightened economic anxiety\footnote{Reported by CNBC: https://www.cnbc.com/2024/05/22/fed-minutes-may-2024-.html}.
 Stock markets experienced declines while Treasury yields increased.
 In the subsequent period, however, the stock index gradually recovered.

 Analyzing MPC data can help illuminate policy decisions and assist in forecasting economic trends.
 The first comprehensive MPC dataset MONOPOLY~\cite{mathur2022monopoly} has 180 GB in size.
 It includes 340 MPC instances from six countries' central banks: the United States, the United Kingdom, the European Union, Canada, New Zealand, and South Africa.
 In total, the dataset comprises 15,729 minutes of recorded content, where each MPC session has on average 53 minutes.
 Typically, every MPC includes approximately 10 minutes of presentation, followed by a Q\&A session with more than 40 minutes.
 Each MPC consists of three parts: Audio, Text, and Video.
 The dataset was constructed by employing the BeautifulSoup Python package\footnote{https://www.crummy.com/software/BeautifulSoup/} to scrape MPC dates, `.mp3' audio, `.MP4' videos, and PDF transcripts.
 Text data are subsequently extracted from PDF transcripts by using Urllib\footnote{https://pypi.org/project/urllib3/}.
 Recent studies use this dataset to jointly model audio, text, and video features to predict various economic indicators~\cite{mathur2022monopoly,ouyang2024modal}.